-Similarly, you need to know about the basic electrical components and how they work together to create wonderful modern electrical systems.
-Below you will find information about the most common electrical components:
+You need to know about the essential electrical components and how they work together to create incredible modern electrical systems.
+14 Basic Electrical Components are:

 The very first component that you should know about is the resistor.
-It is fairly easy to assume that a resistor, as the name suggests, will resist electricity that flows through it, and you would be correct in that assumption too!
-Any situation that demands the flow of current to be controlled at a desired level will require a resistor.
+It is pretty easy to assume that a resistor, as the name suggests, will resist electricity that flows through it, and you would be correct in that assumption too!
+Any situation that demands the flow of current to be controlled at the desired level will require a resistor.

 Here are two scenarios that better explain what a resistor does.
 In both cases, we will be turning on a LED: